 There are nearly 2,000 primary schools in the country, in addition to the secondary schools that require government support.
 Under the Education Sector Support Project, there are plans to build and renovate classrooms to make them more inclusive and improve the learning environment.
 USD 10 million will be spent on this project.

 The circular asking parents to fund their children’s schooling was repealed by members of parliament in 2018.
 A new text will set out the obligations of the stakeholders (families and schools) regarding school funding.

-WFP has implemented a school feeding programme in the Congo and has included the country in its "Share the Meal" campaign.
+WFP has implemented a school feeding programme in the Republic of the Congo and has included the country in its "Share the Meal" campaign.
 These initiatives affect displaced and indigenous students in particular.
 WFP provided USD 631,400 in funding for these initiatives for 2019, from which 72,200 children from 362 schools (indigenous students) benefited.

 The 2015–2025 Education Sector Strategy aims to provide 10 per cent of secondary school students with a scholarship by 2024 (i.e. 6,500 scholarships).

 In 2018, the Minister for Higher and University Education announced that 500 international scholarships would be awarded to help gifted young Congolese students with high potential from low-income families to study in America, Europe and Asia, mainly in scientific fields.
 In return, scholarship recipients must commit to working for the Congolese public administration for five years.

 The strategy also prioritizes the education of rural and disadvantaged populations (including indigenous populations and children with special educational needs) through 63 scholarships or grants or by prioritizing them for boarding school places.